Machine Unlearning of Pre-trained Large Language Models: Experiments

 \paragraph{Approximate Retraining.} To attain ideal unlearning outcomes, one can retrain from scratch to exclude the specified sequences $\mathcal{U}$.
 This exact unlearning approach is considered as the ``gold standard'' for evaluating approximate unlearning efficacy, as highlighted in the prior work~\cite{corr/LiuZ23}.
 However, retraining LLMs on the entire retained dataset $\mathcal{D} \setminus \mathcal{U}$ is impractical due to substantial computational resource requirements.

 To circumvent this, we introduce a surrogate evaluation approach called \emph{approximate retraining}, which is inspired by membership inference attacks~\cite{ShokriSSS17, sp/CarliniCN0TT22} that identify performance gaps between the training and unseen data.
 We thus hypothesize that the retrained model will exhibit consistent performance on unseen domain-specific data, albeit inferior to its performance on trained data.
 Given the significant imbalance between pre-training and unlearning data volumes, we expect the retrained model's performance on unseen data within unlearned data distributions to closely align with the original (vanilla) model's performance.
-Consequently, by collecting new data from the same domain as the forget set to create an 'approximate set,' we estimate the retrained model's performance on the forget set by the vanilla model's performance on this approximate set.
+Consequently, by collecting new data from the same domain as the forget set to create an "approximate set," we estimate the retrained model's performance on the forget set by the vanilla model's performance on this approximate set.
 This estimation can further guide the extent of approximate unlearning, including factors such as the learning rate or optimization steps.
+This approximate set can be easily obtained from the test set of the LLM for its developer or from the open-source community\footnote{\url{https://huggingface.co/RealTimeData}} for all researchers across several domains.

 \paragraph{Membership Inference Attack.} The complexity of LLMs precludes straightforward interpretable verification of the complete exclusion of specific sequences from the vanilla model.
 To address this, we employ Membership Inference Attack (MIA) to ascertain whether particular sequences are erased from the LLM’s training dataset.
 This evaluation employs the Min-K\% Prob method~\cite{shi2023detecting}, which operates on the premise that non-member examples are more prone to containing outlier words with notably high negative log-likelihood values, in contrast to member examples.
 An important variable affecting the efficacy of MIA is the percentage of tokens with minimal prediction probability; thus, we conduct experiments across various percentages, selecting the one yielding the highest detection performance for each model.
 The sequence length is set to be 4096 tokens for both member (chunked from the forget set) and non-member (equivalent number of chunks from the approximate set) datasets.
 The effectiveness of MIA was quantitatively assessed using the Area Under Curve (AUC) metric.
 Notably, a higher AUC indicates that the targeted sequence is still identifiable within the training set, whereas a score approaching 0.5, indicative of random guess result, suggests superior unlearning effectiveness.